gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step09.md

 #### Parts

+* 1x y_idler
+* 1x psu_lower_mount
-* 1x heated bed assembly
+* 1x y_motor_mount
-* 4x zip ties
+* 1x Y motor with its original M3x10 screws
+* 1x M3x10 screws (get it from Prusa spare parts bag)
+* 3x M5x10mm screws
+* 2x M5x12mm screws

 #### Assembly

-:heavy_exclamation_mark: Y belt is not visible in these figures and will not be visible in the following ones

-1. Unclip the front of y smooth rods
-1. Slide carefully the Y carriage.
-Ensure correct orientation as highlighted in figure 9.1
+1. Assemble the Y motor on the y_motor_mount with 3x M3x10 screws (figure 9.1).
+Ensure the correct orientation of motor cables
-1. Clip again Y smooth rods and add zip ties
-1. Ensure zip ties are not touching the bed and y carriage
-1. If the bed does not slide smoothly, improve rod spacing/angle<br>
-   :warning: this step is very important, take your time and check dimensions from [step 8](step08.md)
-1. Unscrew 2x M3x10 bottom screws of the y_motor_mount as highlighted in figure 9.2
+1. Screw the motor on the back of the frame using 2x M5x12 and adjust to the dimensions in figure 9.2
-1. Rotate the motor and mount the Y belt
+1. Screw the y_idler using 2x M5x10 and adjust to the dimensions in figure 9.3.
-1. Find the correct tension for the belt.
-You can use the Prusa MK3 method from the original manual here : [Step 37 Testing the Y-axis belt](http://manual.prusa3d.com/Guide/2.+Y-axis+assembly/507?lang=en#s8300)
+1. Ensure the correction orientation of y_idler, the nut should be on the same side as the single Y axis bearing
-1. Screw the motor back
+1. Screw the psu_lower_mount using 1x M5x10 and adjust to the dimensions in figure 9.4
-1. Take your time to perfectly align position of y_idler and y_motor_mount to get a good belt alignment
-1. Mount the Y end stop on the y_motor_mount

 ![](img/fig9.1.jpg)\